 Seeking out some serenity?

 Those hoping to glimpse starfish in their natural habitat will relish an outing to Starfish Point.
-This informal stretch of beach offers a relaxing spot from which to read a book, enjoy some snorkelling and spot a starfish or two.
+This informal stretch of beach offers a relaxing spot from which to read a book, enjoy some snorkeling and spot a starfish or two.

 If you’re staying in the island capital of George Town you won’t want to miss out on a beach trip to Smith’s Cove, otherwise known as Smith Barcadere.

-The short distance from the beach to the rocks makes it ideal for families looking to soak up some snorkelling.
+The short distance from the beach to the rocks makes it ideal for families looking to soak up some snorkeling.
 This quaint and peaceful cove will leave you feeling fully rested and energized, ready for a fun evening out in town!

 Get ready for the Grand Cayman Regattas

 From the sleek Catman Regatta (known as Easter Regatta) to the imaginative cardboard boat regatta, the Cayman Islands provides the ideal distraction for all born skippers, captains and stowaways.

 Indeed, Easter in the Cayman Islands isn’t all about chocolate eggs, it’s also about boats!
 Staged each year since 1965, the Easter Regatta is a popular regatta for sail boats, dinghies, Catboats and cruisers.